content

 • Treating incentive-driven TVL as organic demand

-• Optimizing for wallet connects instead of value-bearing actions
+• Optimizing for wallet connects instead of revenue-generating actions

 Trap